stadwalkar/PyRevitExtension/README.md

 Create a new folder "CustomTools.extension" <br /><br />
 Clone the repo in that folder<br />

-This toolbar is tested and maintained for Revit 2021
+This toolbar is tested and maintained for Revit 2021.
+Additional function yet to be added.

 ![img](https://github.com/stadwalkar/PyRevitExtension/blob/master/Toolbar.png)